ethanillingsworth/SyntaxForge/.github/CONTRIBUTING.md

 If you need more time, please comment on the issue to request an extension.

 Reassignments are always done respectfully and transparently.

-Reason: This policy helps maintain a healthy workflow, encourages consistent participation, and ensures that issues don’t remain blocked during events like Hacktoberfest.

 ## Making Code Changes